wazzamatazz/json-time-series-extractor/README.md

 If the `TimestampProperty` is `null`, or does not exist in the document, the delegate assigned to the `GetDefaultTimestamp` property on the `TimeSeriesExtractorOptions` is called to request a fallback timestamp to use.
 If no delegate has been specified, `DateTimeOffset.UtcNow` is used.

+You can use the `TimestampSource` property on a `TimeSeriesSample` instance to determine how the timestamp for the sample was obtained.

 ## Selecting the Properties to Handle